-- Seek official recognition of the output by RDA - Propose to become an IG to ensure continued engagement with other IGs and WGs. - Continue to link the registry with additional resources in ELIXIR, e.g. a registry of tools and a catalog of training material. - Seek further integration with ORCID (e.g. records 'claimed' by maintainers of databases and standards could also be visible on the person's ORCID page). - Initiate integration with other open standards for scholarly profiling such as VIVO and the DMPTool to create data management plans. - Continue to investigate how best to monitor evolution and use of standards, working closely with other relevant groups. - How can start evolve efficiently and effectively if we do not know and monitor who is using them?
+- Seek further integration with ORCID (e.g. records 'claimed' by maintainers of databases and standards could also be visible on the person's ORCID page). - Initiate integration with other open standards for scholarly profiling such as VIVO and the DMPTool to create data management plans. - Continue to investigate how best to monitor evolution and use of standards, working closely with other relevant groups. - How can start evolve efficiently and effectively if we do not know and monitor who is using them?
 For example, if a terminology is used by a group, but another wish to extend/change it, what are the downstream effects of changing it? - Monitor the adoption rate, outside the early endorsement by the core members.